Discover how to choose rugs for your home. Here are a few design tips.

-In terms of the material for your bedroom rug, you have a number of great choices here!
-If you want to go for a natural fiber, then wool is your best option here.
-This natural material is extremely soft underfoot which adds feelings of comfort and warmth to the room the rug is placed in.
+In terms of the material for your bedroom rug, you have many great choices here!
+If you want to go for a natural fiber, then organic cotton and bamboo are your best options here.
+These natural materials are soft underfoot which adds feelings of comfort and warmth to the room the rug is placed in.

 If you prefer a synthetic fiber, your best option is polyester.
-This material ensures taller pile rugs are resistant to crushing, which means your rugs will stay plump and shaggy for extended periods of time.
+This material ensures taller pile rugs are resistant to crushing, which means your rugs will stay plump and shaggy for extended periods.

 The best style, undoubtedly, for your bedroom is to go with a shaggy rug.
 The length of the pile is completely down to you and your interior design, but bedrooms need to be warm and comfortable!
 Shaggy rugs are a great way to promote these feelings in any room they are placed in, specifically the bedroom!

-There are a wide array of natural and synthetic materials that make a great outdoor rug.
+There is a wide array of natural and synthetic materials that make a great outdoor rug.
 In terms of natural fibers, you can choose bamboo, jute, or sisal.
-And if you are after a synthetic material for your outdoor rug, you have the choices of polypropylene, polyester, or nylon.
-All of these materials, whether they are natural or synthetic are spot cleaned easily, resistant to fading, and durable which means they can cope with high amounts of foot traffic!
+And if you are after a synthetic material for your outdoor rug, you have the choice of polypropylene, polyester, or nylon.
+All of these materials, whether they are natural or synthetic are spot-cleaned easily, resistant to fading, and durable which means they can cope with high amounts of foot traffic!